Land use: Land change modeling

-Tropical deforestation
+Examples of land use change

+Deforestation

-Deforestation, in the context of land change science, is the systematic and permanent conversion of previously forested land for other uses.
-It has historically been a primary facilitator of land use and land cover change, is a particular focus of land change science.
+Deforestation is the systematic and permanent conversion of previously forested land for other uses.
+It has historically been a primary facilitator of land use and land cover change.
 Forests are a vital part of the global ecosystem and are essential to carbon capture, ecological processes, and biodiversity.
 However, since the invention of agriculture, global forest cover has diminished by 35%.
-Further, tropical forests in particular support at least two-thirds of the world's biodiversity, and sustained changes in land cover in these regions are believed to be contributing to a mass extinction.
-Given the severe ecological consequences resulting from human-driven forest land use conversion, as well as the continuing downward trend in forest cover, to effectively model and evaluate patterns of land use change, scientists must also study the social and economic drivers of deforestation itself.

-Land use and land cover change resulting from deforestation is primarily the effect of large-scale socio-economic processes.
-Importantly, there is rarely one direct or underlying cause for deforestation.
+There is rarely one direct or underlying cause for deforestation.
 Rather, deforestation is the result of intertwining systemic forces working simultaneously or sequentially to change land cover.
+Deforestation occurs for many interconnected reasons.
 For instance, mass deforestation is often viewed as the product of industrial agriculture, yet a considerable portion old-growth forest deforestation is the result of small-scale migrant farming.
 As forest cover is removed, forest resources become exhausted and increasing populations lead to scarcity, which prompts people to move again to previously undisturbed forest, restarting the process of deforestation.
-This process is referred to as rural-to-rural migration.
 There are several reasons behind this continued migration: poverty-driven lack of available farmland and high costs may lead to an increase in farming intensity on existing farmland.
 This leads to the overexploitation of farmland, and down the line results in desertification, another land cover change, which renders soil unusable and unprofitable, requiring farmers to seek out untouched and unpopulated old-growth forests.

 In addition to rural migration and subsistence farming, economic development can also play a substantial role in deforestation.
 For example, road and railway expansions designed to increase quality of life have resulted in significant deforestation in the Amazon and Central America.
-Moreover, the underlying drivers of economic development are often linked to global economic engagement, instead of to poverty, ranging from increased exports to a foreign debt.
-Deforestation occurs for many interconnected reasons, and thus it is important for land change scientists to track it in order to identify patterns that can shed light on why and when it happens.
-Phenomena such as economic insecurity and rural migration are not necessarily quantitative, but they nevertheless provide valuable information to land change science models that attempt to predict future land cover change and its consequences.
+Moreover, the underlying drivers of economic development are often linked to global economic engagement, ranging from increased exports to a foreign debt.